nicholaseager/nicholaseager.github.io/_posts/2022-06-15-trail-running-cinque-terre.markdown

 featured_image: https://d10smlm4r150o9.cloudfront.net/photos/it/2022/DSCF0140.jpg
 ---

+## Our Mistakes in Cinque Terre

-When we arrived in Monterosso at 10am on Monday morning, the sun was beating down, people were queuing in stop-and-go traffic on a tiny section of coastal trail on the way to Vernazza.
+When we arrived in Cinque Terre at 10am on Monday morning, the sun was beating down, people were queuing in stop-and-go traffic on a tiny section of coastal trail on the way to Vernazza.
 Being a trail runner, this was an absolute nightmare.
-But the trails were still beautiful.
+But the trails were still beautiful and had awakened the trail runner within me.
 So, I was determined to figure out a way to enjoy a run on these popular trails.
-Hint: I did it early and ran fast.
+Hint: I hit the trails early and ran fast.
 If you’d like to do the same, keep reading!

 ## Overview / Route